DenysBespalko231452/DenysBespalko231452/README.md

 ### Hi there 👋

--Passionate about AI and machine learning enthusiast on a mission🚀
+- Passionate about AI and machine learning enthusiast on a mission🚀

--Excited to unravel the complexities of data and algorithms 👀
+- Excited to unravel the complexities of data and algorithms 👀

--Future startup creator in the making💡
+- Future startup creator in the making💡